jiu-z/nova-cicd-a/k-datadog/README.md

 # Monitoring and Observability with Datadog

 ## Start :
-docker compose build
-docker compose up -d
+docker compose down && docker compose build && docker compose up -d

 This is the repository for the LinkedIn Learning course Monitoring and Observability with Datadog.
 The full course is available from [LinkedIn Learning][lil-course-url].